Russia concerned about visas for Olympics volunteers

-MOSCOW (Reuters) - Russia’s Foreign Ministry said on Tuesday its plans to showcase its preparations for the 2014 Sochi Winter Olympics in London were being jeopardized by delays in Britain issuing visas to the volunteers.
+MOSCOW, July 24 (Reuters) - Russia’s Foreign Ministry said on Tuesday its plans to showcase its preparations for the 2014 Sochi Winter Olympics in London were being jeopardised by delays in Britain issuing visas to the volunteers.

-The Sochi organizing committee members is opening a “Russia.Sochi.Park” hospitality house for the London Games, with a roll-call of figure skaters and cultural performances in Kensington Gardens.
+The Sochi organising committee members is opening a “Russia.Sochi.Park” hospitality house for the London Games, with a roll-call of figure skaters and cultural performances in Kensington Gardens.

 The Black Sea resort is the first Russian city to have been awarded the Winter Olympics and plans to send 120 specialists to the London Games to gain experience along with 100 volunteers.